John Howell (defensive back): Regular season

+Playoffs

 Personal life

 Howell lives in Colorado with his wife, Laura, and their three children.
 His daughter Jaelin is a soccer player.
 His son Jack is a safety for Colorado State.

-Howell is an avid hunter.
-He is active with organizations such as Safari Club International, the Dallas Safari Club, and the National Rifle Association.
+Howell is an avid hunter and active with organizations such as Safari Club International, the Dallas Safari Club, and the National Rifle Association of America.
 In 2007, he co-founded Dismal River Outfitters, a hunting ranch and resort in Mullen, Nebraska, with his former Buccaneer and Seahawk teammate, Joe Jurevicius.